Equifax Breach Brings Up Questions

-Equifax, which collects personal data – like Social Security numbers, birth dates, credit card numbers and addresses – announced recently that an unidentified hacker group gained access to a large portion of its data.
-That again brought up the question of how people can protect themselves from identify theft.
+Equifax, which collects personal data – like Social Security numbers, birth dates, credit card numbers, and addresses – announced in 2017 that an unidentified hacker group gained access to a large portion of its data.
+That again brought up the question of how people can protect themselves from identity theft.

 Equifax is one of the three largest credit reporting agencies in the country; the other two are Experian and TransUnion.
 With millions of people being affected by the latest breach, some might not want to trust the agencies, but there aren’t really any options.

-For those who are at risk of having their financial identities stolen, a few initiatives can be taken to help prevent fraud.
+For those who are at risk of having their financial identities stolen, data breach security solutions like confidential shredding services can help prevent fraud.

 Lauren Wright, assistant professor of criminal justice at Northeastern State University, said a credit freeze might be the best move.